-In the NT Paul is clear that we as a church are made of many members, with different gifts, in one body, in one team.
+In the NT, Paul is clear that we as a church are made up of many members with different gifts in one body, in one team.
 As with other spiritual gifts, prophecy is not meant to be a stand-alone ministry in the church.
 Prophecy is incomplete without the added value of the other gifts in the church body.
 (1 Corinthians 12:12)

 A purely OT approach would tend towards prophecy in isolation, separation from the community and a lack of accountability.